Heart East: History

 On 26 February 2019, following OFCOM's decision to relax local content obligations from commercial radio, Global announced it would merge the four Heart stations into one.

 As of June 2019, regional programming consists of a three-hour Drivetime show on weekdays, alongside localised opt-outs for news bulletins, traffic updates and advertising.
 Local breakfast and weekend shows were replaced with network programming from London.

 Global's studio centres in Cambridge, Chelmsford and Norwich were closed, although local newsgathering and sales staff were retained.
 Across the four stations, fifteen local presenters left the Heart network.

-Programming

-All networked programming originates from Global's London headquarters, including Heart Breakfast, presented each weekday by Jamie Theakston and Amanda Holden.
+As of 24 February 2025, all programming originates from Global's London headquarters, including Heart Drive, presented each weekday by JK and Kelly Brook.

-Regional programming is produced and from Global's Milton Keynes studios from 4-7pm on weekdays, presented by Hannah Clarkson.

 News

-Heart East broadcasts hourly local news bulletins from 6am-7pm on weekdays and 6am-12 midday at weekends.
-Separate bulletins are produced for the licence areas previously served by Heart's stations in Cambridgeshire, East Anglia, Essex and the Four Counties.
+Cambridgeshire, East Anglia, Essex and the Four Counties receive localised news broadcasts hourly from 6am-7pm on weekdays and 6am-12 midday at weekends.

-The Milton Keynes newsroom also produces bulletins for the Communicorp owned Heart Hertfordshire.
+Journalists within the East of England also produce bulletins for the Communicorp owned Heart Hertfordshire.

-National news updates air hourly from Global's London headquarters at all other times.